Houston Texans abruptly fire GM Brian Gaine

-HOUSTON — The Houston Texans have abruptly fired general manager Brian Gaine less than 18 months after he took the job.
+HOUSTON — The Houston Texans abruptly fired general manager Brian Gaine on Friday less than 18 months after he took the job.

 Senior vice president of football administration Chris Olsen will run the team’s football operations while the Texans search for a new general manager.